MinimalDevops/MD-Medium-Metrics/README.md

 This project scrapes your Medium stats (total views, reads, and earnings) using Puppeteer and saves them to a Supabase Postgres table.
 It is designed for personal use and can be visualized in Grafana.

+Read the blog here -> How to Automatically Track Your Medium Stats for Your Portfolio (No API Needed!)

 ## Features
 - Scrapes total views, reads, and earnings from your Medium stats page
 - Uses your real Chrome session for authentication (no need to manage cookies)